Lumics/EspressiShotTimer/README.md

 Is a easy to build and install espresso shot timer for almost any portafilter coffee machine.
 I use it everyday with my Rocket Appartamento Espresso machine.
 It is great if you want to get repeatable espresso shots.

+This project is build with PlatformIO, VSCode and the Arduino framework.

 <img src="images/IMG_2549.jpg" width="800">

 ## How it works